Angel Wing Begonia Plant Care

 Are Angel Wing Begonias poisonous?

-Begonias are considered to be poisonous to pets.
+However, Angel Wing Begonias are considered mildly toxic to pets, particularly cats and dogs.
 They may be mildly irritating, especially the sap of the plant.
 Please be sure to keep an eye on pets or small children when around Angel Wing Begonias.

 Angel Wing Begonia in pot